SSC-GK/HISTORY-TIMELINE-KINGS-AND-DYNASTY/README.txt

 -   **Initialization Crash (Defensive Rendering):**
     *   **Problem:** The application would crash on startup with a `Cannot read properties of undefined (reading 'includes')` error.
     *   **Root Cause:** The rendering logic unconditionally tried to access `.summary.founder` and `.summary.capital` for all items typed as a "dynasty-details".
 However, some summary items in `dynasty.json` (e.g., "Post-Gupta Period") are structurally typed as dynasties for layout purposes but do not contain `founder` or `capital` fields, causing the error.
-    *   **Solution:** The rendering logic in `index.tsx` was updated to include conditional checks.
+    *   **Solution:** The rendering logic, now located in `js/ui.js`, was updated to include conditional checks.
 It now verifies the existence of `founder` and `capital` properties before attempting to render them, making the application more resilient to variations in the data and preventing the crash.

 ---
 ### Developer & Contribution Guidelines